zx8086/couchbase-refactor/README.md

 This is to aid in refactoring Couchbase for the Cost Reduction plan - 30%

-This application does the following
+This application does the following:-

 - Ping Cluster
 - Query for queries with Fatal Errors